 Sqrt (6) + Sqrt (6) = √6 + √6

 √6 + √6 = 2√6

-Thus by this we can know that each square root represents a value of 1 root 6, keeping this in mind we can add these roots together to find the solution to the problem, while keeping the base root under the radical sign constant.
-Thus,this i how we can find the solutions of such problems.
+Thus, by substituting the value of root 6, we can find the required answer.
+Keeping this in mind, we can add these roots together to find the solution to the problem while keeping the base root under the radical sign constant.
+Hence, in this method, we can find solutions to such problems.